-For her first museum solo show in the United States, Rogers will create a new body of work.
-The exhibition will be on view in the John R. Eckel, Jr. Foundation Gallery on the Museum's first floor, which is free and open to the public.
+For her first museum solo show in the United States, Rogers creates a new body of work.
+The exhibition is on view in the John R. Eckel, Jr. Foundation Gallery on the Museum's first floor, which is free and open to the public.

-This exhibition is organized by assistant curator Elisabeth Sherman and curatorial assistant Margaret Kross.
+This exhibition is organized by Elisabeth Sherman, assistant curator and Margaret Kross, curatorial assistant.

 Major support for Bunny Rogers: Brig Und Ladder is provided by John R. Eckel, Jr. Foundation.

 "Neopets, The Walking Dead, Clone High, totem pole trench trope, Silence of the Lambs, Picasso’s harlequins, Tilikum, Flowers for Algernon, Lady Train, The Green Ribbon, The Ice Palace.
 Bunny Rogers is a collector of cultural artifacts."

 Bunny Rogers: Hi, I’m Bunny Rogers.